tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 String secretKey = "COS_SECRETKEY";
 COSCredentials srcCredentials = new BasicCOSCredentials(secretId, secretKey);
 Region srcBucketRegion = new Region("COS_REGION");
-// Enter the bucket name in the format: BucketName-APPID String srcBucketName = "sourcebucket-1250000000";
+// Enter the bucket name in the format of BucketName-APPID String srcBucketName = "sourcebucket-1250000000";
 // The source file to be copied
 String srcKey = "sourceObject";
-// Enter the destination bucket name in the format: BucketName-APPID String destBucketName = "examplebucket-1250000000";
+// Enter the destination bucket name in the format of BucketName-APPID String destBucketName = "examplebucket-1250000000";
-// The destination file to be copied
+// The destination file to be copied into
 String destKey = "exampleobject";
 // Generate srcCOSClient to get source file information COSClient srcCOSClient = new COSClient(srcCredentials, new ClientConfig(srcBucketRegion));